Wild jungle

 0Wild jungle

-Wild jungle is probably the most "biophonically saturated" environment in the library.
+Wild jungle is probably the most biophonically saturated environment in the library.
 Against a constant rustle of insects and distant bird calls, surprise sounds appear: monkey calls, a sudden rustle of leaves, distant water.
-Bioacoustician Bernie Krause (The Great Animal Orchestra, 2012) measured spectral density across natural soundscapes — Amazon lowland jungle proved the absolute record-holder for "acoustic biodiversity": up to 60% of the available frequency spectrum is filled with living sound at any point in the daily cycle.
+The bioacoustician Bernie Krause (The Great Animal Orchestra, 2012) measured spectral density across natural soundscapes, and the Amazon lowland jungle proved the absolute record-holder for acoustic biodiversity: up to 60% of the available frequency spectrum is filled with living sound at any point in the daily cycle.

 Included in Mixes